Entropy production versus memory effects in two-level open quantum systems: Conclusion

 More than indicating that P-divisibility and $\sigma^{fp}$ are respectively the most relevant figures of merit for memory effects and irreversibility, this result highlights an important link between irreversibility and lack of memory effects.
 Conversely, it provides an interpretation of negative entropy production rates in terms of memory effects.

-Finally, this paper opens many perspectives, such as whether our conclusions remain valid in other systems and situations, and in particular what happens if the bath is initially out-of-equilibrium.
-Additionally, it raises the question of how to precisely characterise weak and strong coupling in finite bath situations, and invites further studies on the relation between memory effects and irreversibility in open quantum dynamics, combining the viewpoints of open quantum systems and quantum thermodynamics.
-It should also be pertinent to study these issues for control quantum systems~\cite{koch2016,kochroadmap,lapert2013,mukherjee2013,tutorial24}.
+Finally, our results open many perspectives, such as a better understanding of what happens when the steady state is not a physical state (which can occur when the bath is not initially in a thermal state), and how to precisely characterise weak and strong coupling in finite bath situations.
+It also invites to further studies on the relation between memory effects and irreversibility in open quantum dynamics combining the viewpoints of open quantum systems and quantum thermodynamics, specially in settings where the memory effects can be directly quantified by the size of an explicit memory assisting a Markovian thermal processes \cite{Czartowski2023}, as well as in the light of the difference between revivals of information versus backflows of information, pointed out recently \cite{Buscemi2025}.
+Additionally, a natural next step is to extend this study to quantum thermodynamic frameworks based on the mean force Gibbs state \cite{Rivas2020Apr,Gonzalez2025,Strasberg2019Oct, Strasberg2020May}.
+It should also be pertinent to study these issues for controlled quantum systems in the context of open dynamics~\cite{koch2016,kochroadmap,lapert2013,mukherjee2013,tutorial24}.

 \acknowledgments